How to Paint a Watercolor Holly With Snow and Frost

 Estimated reading time: 7 minutes

 Shiny holly leaves with bright red berries are synonymous with Christmas.
 When covered in frost and snow, they make for an even prettier sight.
-In this tutorial, I will take you through a process to paint a watercolor holly.
+In this tutorial, I will take you through the process of painting a watercolor holly.
 We use white gouache for frost and snow.
 The shiny part of the leaves might look like a challenge.
 But with a little bit of help from colored pencils, these highlights are easily achieved.

 Holly symbolism